 I helped out at as many MSC courses as I could, spending precious time with Chris Germer and Kristin Neff, developers of the program, and eventually created the Center for Mindful Self-Compassion (CMSC) website with them.
 I became the Administrative Director for CMSC as MSC became more widespread across the world, answering questions, supporting Chris and Kristin, working on projects.

 And then we rolled out MSC Teacher Training, piloted at the place it all began for me, the Barre Center for Buddhist Studies.
 And I’ve been teaching as much as I can ever since, to learn to really be with the material, to go deeper into my own experience of being compassionate with myself, and to follow that thread.

 And so, here I am still following the thread.
 It’s not always an easy journey, but I can’t imagine going anywhere else in my life right now.
 I teach so that I can learn, and I learn so that I can teach.
-The skills of mindfulness and self-compassion are some of my most valuable skills, and I am committed to continuing to learn.
+The skills of mindfulness and self-compassion are some of my most valued skills, and I am committed to continuing to learn.
 I hope you and I get to learn together sometime soon.